Scientific Director / Professor of Civil Law

-Vanessa Mak has been a professor of Civil law at the Institute for Private law since 1 October 2020.
+Vanessa Mak has been Professor of Civil Law at the Institute of Private law since 1 October 2020.

 Vanessa Mak regularly provides expert advice to national and European institutions.
 She is also a member of the editorial staff of the Tijdschrift voor Consumentenrecht en handelspraktijken (TvC) and the Journal of European Consumer and Market Law (EuCML).
-At Leiden University, she teaches in the bachelor and master programmes in law.
+At Leiden University, she teaches in the bachelor's and master's programmes in law.

 - Lid Raad van Toezicht